-- II.
-Eligibility Persons acceptable to receive problem gambling treatment services funded by the Revolving Account for the Prevention and Treatment of Problem Gambling through NRS 463.320(2)(e) shall: - A. Demonstrate residency within the State of Nevada, AND either - B. Present with a primary diagnosis of Gambling Disorder or sub-clinical Gambling Disorder, OR - C. Be a family member or significant other that is impacted by another's gambling behavior (even if the gambler does not seek counseling).

-- III.
-Eligible Providers Persons administering gambling treatment clinical services, reimbursed through funds from by the Revolving Account for the Prevention and Treatment of Problem Gambling through NRS 463.320(2)(e), shall hold current certification, in good standing, as a Certified Problem Gambling Counselor (CPGC) pursuant to NRS 641C or Certified Problem Gambling Counselor Intern (CPGC-I) pursuant to the provisions of NRS 641C.
+- 4. To the degree possible, acknowledge cultural and other values which are important to the client including supporting the use of traditional healers and traditional healing methods, when advocated by the client and appropriate. - D. No person should be denied services or be discriminated against on the basis of age or diagnostic or disability category unless predetermined clinical or program criteria for service restrict the service to specific age or diagnostic groups or disability category.
+The provider should have written criteria for accepting or refusing admission requests, including steps for making referrals for individuals not admitted to the program.
+For those clients refused admission based on assessment, the provider should document the reasons for refusal and subsequent referrals within seven days following the refusal decision. - E. In the treatment of clients under the age of fourteen the service plan must conform to - II.
+Eligibility - Persons acceptable to receive problem gambling treatment services funded by the Revolving Account for the Prevention and Treatment of Problem Gambling through NRS 463.320(2)(e) shall: - A. Demonstrate residency within the State of Nevada, AND either - B. Present with a primary diagnosis of Gambling Disorder or sub-clinical Gambling Disorder, OR - C. Be a family member or significant other that is impacted by another's gambling behavior (even if the gambler does not seek counseling). - Eligible Providers Persons administering gambling treatment clinical services, reimbursed through funds from by the Revolving Account for the Prevention and Treatment of Problem Gambling through NRS 463.320(2)(e), shall hold current certification, in good standing, as a Certified Problem Gambling Counselor (CPGC) pursuant to NRS 641C or Certified Problem Gambling Counselor Intern (CPGC-I) pursuant to the provisions of NRS 641C, or International Certified Gambling Counselor-II with a minimum of 6-hour education in relevant Nevada laws, resources, and ethical standards.
 Providers must be in compliance with Alcohol, Drug, and Gambling Counselor Standards of Practice as defined in NRS 641.C. - A. CLINICAL SUPERVISION: Problem gambling treatment providers who are not trained to diagnose or treat mental illness other than substance use disorders and gambling disorders, as determined by the scope of practice provided by their professional license, are required to make provisions for a minimum of two (2) hours per month of clinical supervision or consultation by a clinical supervisor with at least two years of postgraduate experience providing mental health services to adults.
 Supervisory staff who oversee the treatment of individuals with diagnoses other than substance use disorders and gambling disorders shall hold a license allowing them to diagnosis and treat a range of mental health disorders.
 Supervisors shall complete at least 10 hours of gambling specific education within the past two years including 2 hours on supervising gambling treatment counselors and maintain documentation evidencing each supervisor's compliance with this education standard.

 Certified Problem Gambling Counselor Interns (CPGC-I) are required to make provisions for a minimum of two (2) hours per month of clinical supervision by a CPGC that is Board approved to supervise certified problem gambling interns.
-Clinical documentation written by CPGC-I must be reviewed by supervisors and must be cosighed by the clinical supervisor of the CPGC-I.
+Clinical documentation written by CPGC-I must be reviewed by supervisors and assessments, treatment/care plans, and discharge summaries must be co-sighed by the clinical supervisor of the CPGC-I.